 In 1973 celebrating our 30th Anniversary and with the 125th Anniversary of The Lutheran Church-Missouri Synod, a thank offering was received in the congregation to establish a new congregation in Hugo, Minnesota (7miles north of White Bear Lake).
 The new congregation adopted the name "Shepherd of the Fields Lutheran Church" of Hugo, Minnesota.

 In 1992, we completed the construction of an 18,000 square foot addition to enhance ministry adding office, education, music, and fellowship facilities.
 In 1993, we celebrated our 50th Anniversary as a Christian congregation and gave praise to God in a year long celebration including a thank-offering.
-The Open Arms Day Care facility opened in August of 1999.
 In the Fall of 1999, a capital fund was conducted to make needed repair and facility improvements as well as a complete renovation of our sanctuary.
 Construction began in July of 2000 and was completed in November.
 A service of dedication was held on January 21, 2001.